umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 nav_order: 2
 ---

-My research focuses on the microscopic structural and dynamical (exotic) properties of matter under extreme conditions.
+My research focuses on the (microscopic) exotic properties of matter under extreme conditions.
 I am frequently using large-scale facilities for my experiments, including synchrotrons and neutron sources.

 With my collaborators, we are interested in the following topics:
 - Water and clathrates, hydrogen bonding